greggelong/selectionSort1/README.md

 made some javascript code with p5 visualizations

-of this sudo code from Brilliant's algorithms chapter
+of this pseudo code from Brilliant's algorithms chapter